 Now, it can be a lot to take in if you're fresh to the 'which is best' debate, so we've split the decision into several main categories – have a browse through to find the ones most pertinent to you, using the navigation at the top and bottom of the page or just skip to the end for a summary.

 XBOX ONE VS PS4 - PRICE

 XBOX ONE The Xbox One console's 'real world' price has dropping steadily since launch, partly due to actual price drops, but also thanks to a series of 'free' bundled games and more recently the option to buy the console without the Kinect sensor.
-Most recently the standalone console has dropped in price to just £330, and you can get it for a bit less if you shop around.
-Retailers are even offering the White Xbox One with Sunset Overdrive bundled for this low price - though that's not available until the end of October.
-The big seller is likely to be the Xbox One FIFA 15 bundle, which is now £329 for the console and the game.
+Most recently the standalone console has dropped in price to as low £310 online.
+Retailers are even offering the White Xbox One with Sunset Overdrive bundle (below) for £326.
+There's also an Assassin's Creed bundle just annoucned with two games for £349.
 For all the latest prices and details, see our Xbox One deals page.

-Beyond official price drops, retailers bundle deals are bound to get sweeter on both consoles as we approach Christmas.
+Beyond official price drops, retailers have been cutting prices yet further, especially at www.simplygames.com .
+Such bundle deals are bound to get sweeter on both consoles as we approach Christmas.
 Just how sweet will depend on the amount of consoles the two companies can manufacture this year.
 If demand is high and stock low, retailers won’t care to cut prices, but if there’s an excess of hardware to shift, then expect better deals.
 Don't leave it too late though, as a sell-out is still a possibility this year, especially of the more-popular PS4.

 WHICH ONE IS BEST? – Sony has responded to Microsoft's price cutting and both are on an even footing for now